War of Attrition (album)

 War of Attrition is the fifth album by Dying Fetus.
-According to the album booklet, the album's lyrics were written solely by guitarist Mike Kimball.
+According to the album booklet, the album's lyrics were written solely by guitarist Mike Kimball, who would leave the band after this album.
 This album was praised by original fans due to its return to traditional Dying Fetus form but was also criticized for its poor production in comparison to other releases.
 It was also their first self-produced album in nine years.
+This was the band’s last album recorded as a four piece.

 Former co-vocalist Vince Matthews and former drummer Eric Seyanga departed in 2005 to form the band Covenance.
 Gallagher once again found a new member, drummer Duane Timlin.
 With this line-up, Gallagher promised to record what he called "our most brutal album yet".